librariesio/libraries.io/docs/add-a-package-manager.md

 ### `BIBLIOTHECARY_SUPPORT`

+If your package manager has the concept of a manifest, a file that lists dependencies for a repository, for example `Gemfile`, `package.json` and `setup.py`, then you can add support to [Biblothecary](https://github.com/librariesio/bibliothecary) to parse dependencies from those manifests from repositories on GitHub, GitLab and Bitbucket.

 If [Biblothecary](https://github.com/librariesio/bibliothecary) already has support for parsing manifest files for this package manager set it to `true`:

 ```ruby